Diamond Head Vista

 No analysis available

-One or more listings explicitly mention a VA assumable loan option, indicating VA financing is available for the project.
-This is direct wording from the remarks, so confidence is high.
+Remarks explicitly reference a VA assumable loan option, indicating the project accepts VA financing.
+This is direct evidence from the public remarks.

 No analysis available